trevthedev777/JavaScript-As-I-Learnt-It/04_Working with control structures - if statements, for loops. error handling/README.md

 }
 ```

-Now, with this logic we can just simply call this into the `funcion` we need:
+Now, with this logic we can just simply call this into the `function` we need:

 ```
 function addNumbers() {